Flight chaos continues on eve of Platinum Jubilee bank holiday

 He went on: “This must not happen again and all efforts should be directed at there being no repeat of this over the summer.”

-Mr Shapps has demanded a meeting with airports, airlines and ground handlers to “find out what’s gone wrong and how they are planning to end the current run of cancellations and delays”.
+Mr Shapps had earlier demanded a meeting with airports, airlines and ground handlers to “find out what’s gone wrong and how they are planning to end the current run of cancellations and delays”.

 Deputy prime minister Dominic Raab accused airlines of a “lack of preparation” ahead of the holiday surge.